Benefit from independent and transparent advice in one of our branches or conveniently by phone.Request advice

 Most tenants don’t even ask for a rent reduction

-One of the reasons for the low percentage is that the rent reduction needs to be explicitly requested from the landlord or property manager.
-And even then, the property manager is not obliged to pass on the full reduction to the tenant.
-This is because changes to the cost of living or an increase in the National Consumer Price Index can offset a rent reduction.
+One of the reasons for the low percentage is surely that the rent reduction must be explicitly requested from the landlord or property management.
+And even then, the property management is not yet forced to pass on the reduction in full to the tenant.
+This is because changes in maintenance costs or an increase in the national consumer price index can be set against a rent reduction.

 High saving potential of up to 50%

-According to the Federal Statistical Office, a tenant in Switzerland currently pays an average of just over CHF 1,500 a month for a four-room apartment – and that’s before ancillary costs.
-However, owners of a comparable apartment only pay a monthly mortgage rate of CHF 700.
-These figures are calculated based on a market value of CHF 775,000 and a mortgage of CHF 620,000 (which corresponds to 80% of the market value) as well as the average interest rate for mortgages used by the Swiss National Bank.
+A tenant in Switzerland currently pays an average of slightly more than 1,500 francs per month for a 4-room apartment, excluding ancillary costs, according to the Federal Statistical Office.
+The monthly mortgage interest for owners of a comparable apartment, on the other hand, stands at only about 700 francs.
+As a basis for calculating these figures, a market value of 775,000 francs and a mortgage of 620,000 francs (which corresponds to 80% of the market value) are assumed and also the average interest rate for mortgages calculated by the SNB is used.

-However, this calculation does not take account of the owner’s amortisation costs.
-The general principle is that, over the course of 15 years, a mortgage should gradually decrease to 65 per cent of the property value.
-However, it is not necessary to include amortisation in the calculation of owner costs compared to those of tenants.
-This is because amortisation is a type of “compulsory saving” for owners as it increases the equity in their property.
-Owners normally finance amortisation with their account funds, meaning they immobilise part of their assets, so to speak.
+However, this calculation does not take into account the owner's amortization costs.
+The principle is that a mortgage should be gradually reduced over 15 years to 65 percent of the property value.
+However, including amortization in the calculation of the costs of owners compared to tenants is also not necessary.
+This is because for owners, amortization is a form of "forced savings" as it increases the equity in their property.
+The amortization owners usually finance by means of account balances and thus immobilize quasi a part of their assets.

 Current mortgage rates